 About the Author

-Michael Cordova is President/CEO of 21st Century Technologies, Inc., a Denver SEO Company that specializes in SEO web design and has been doing it literally since the beginning of the Internet.
-21st was founded in 1993 and also provides social media marketing, Facebook marketing and mobile marketing services.
+Michael Cordova is President/CEO of 21st Century Technologies, Inc., a Denver SEO Company that specializes in bringing relevant website traffic and maximizing conversions.
+He has been doing it literally since the beginning of the Internet.
+He founded 21st Century Technologies, Inc. in 1993.
 Michael strongly recommends HostGator as a solid web hosting company.

-For a free initial SEO website evaluation you can call Michael directly at (303) 744-2178 or contact 21st through our Contact Us page.
+For a free initial website evaluation for traffic and conversions you can call Michael directly at (303) 744-2178 or contact 21st through our Contact Us page.